oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Generate Michelson Code

-`michelson` command generates Michelson code from the contract CameLIGO source code (in other words compiles the contract).
-The command takes two arguments: contract source file name and output file name and one option `--main`, specifying main entry point function name.
-The generated contract source code will have main entry point function named `asset_main`.
-The default value for `--main` option of `michelson` command is the same, thus the option can be omitted.
-The resulting file will be created in LIGO output directory from `tzGen` configuration (`./dist` in our case).
+The `michelson` command generates Michelson code from the contract CameLIGO source code (in other words, compiles the contract).
+The command takes two required arguments: contract source file name and output file name.
+It can also take an option `--main`, specifying the main entry point function.
+The generated contract source code will have the main entry point function, named `asset_main`.
+The default value for the `--main` option of the `michelson` command is the same, thus the option can be omitted.
+The resulting file will be created in the LIGO output directory from `tzGen` configuration (`./dist` in our case).

 Example: